 "Oh I don't care, gimme, gimme, gimme !" said Deborah barely able to contain herself.

 "OK, here's the remote, keys and manual.
-Try and bring it back in one piece 007 !" said John mimicking 'Q' from James Bond.
+Try to bring it back in one piece 007 !" said John mimicking 'Q' from James Bond.

 "I'll try." said Deborah walking to her amazing new car followed by John.